¡Amigos!: Plot

-Michael (Jason Bateman) tells Gob (Will Arnett) of his plans to take George Michael (Michael Cera) to Legoland for the weekend.
-Gob says he plans to hang out with some of his friends, though Michael doubts that he has any.
-Lucille (Jessica Walter) informs Michael that her private detective, Gene Parmesan (Martin Mull), has found the stair-car and George Sr. in Encanta, Mexico, and Michael says he'll go to Mexico.
-Gob partially overhears, thinking Michael is ditching the business and escaping to a foreign country, so he hires a bounty hunter, Ice (Malik Yoba).
+Michael (Jason Bateman) speaks with Gob (Will Arnett), his brother and president of the Bluth Company, about business, and mentions his plans to vacation with his son George Michael (Michael Cera) over the weekend.
+A jealous Gob lies about staying with friends, to which Michael suggests that he has no friends.
+The family matriarch, Lucille (Jessica Walter), informs Michael that her private investigator, Gene Parmesan (Martin Mull), has found the whereabouts of the family's fugitive patriarch, George Sr. (Jeffrey Tambor), in Mexico, telling Michael to go.
+Gob overhears, thinking Michael is escaping to Mexico to ditch the business, and hires a bounty hunter, Ice (Malik Yoba), to track Michael.

-Lindsay (Portia de Rossi) and Maeby (Alia Shawkat) join the Mexico trip, as does George Michael and his girlfriend Ann (Mae Whitman).
-Buster does not wish to follow through joining the army, so he hides in Michael's trunk.
-Instead of getting out in Mexico, he gets out in Santa Ana, California, where Lucille's housekeeper Lupe (B.W.
-Gonzalez) lives.
-Meanwhile, Ice follows Michael's car.
-Lucille distrusts Gob, so she has Gene follow him.
+Michael's sister Lindsay (Portia de Rossi)—who is secretly trying to cheat on her husband with Ice—and niece Maeby (Alia Shawkat) join the Mexico trip, as do George Michael and his girlfriend, Ann (Mae Whitman), whom Michael refuses to get to know.
+His brother, Buster (Tony Hale), does not wish to follow through on his pledge to join the army and hides in Michael's trunk in hopes of escaping his duty.
+However, instead of going to Mexico, Buster gets out several minutes from the house, where Lucille's housekeeper, Lupe (B.W.
+Gonzalez), lives, and he joins her in working, believing he is in Mexico.
+Ice follows Michael's car to Mexico; Michael and company find Ice and, after explaining the situation, hire him to look for George Sr.—not realizing that George Sr.'s funeral is underway in a nearby church.